RAID Data Recovery

 Platinum Data Recovery offers one of the most comprehensive RAID data recovery solutions in the industry, encompassing the entire spread of RAID systems

-RAID 5 and 6: is a redundant array of independent disks configuration that uses disk striping with parity.
+RAID 5 and 6: Redundant array of independent disks configuration that uses disk striping with parity.

 We specialize in RAID data recovery and possess comprehensive tools and resources in order to do so.
 Our RAID data recovery services have an exceptionally high success rate, leading to our reputation as one of the best data recovery companies in the world.
-Understanding why your RAID Configuration Hard Drives might fail is critical to developing a strategy for data recovery and extraction in the event that your system or hardware fails.
+Understanding why your RAID configuration hard drives or SSD might fail is critical to developing a strategy for data recovery and extraction in the event that your system or hardware fails.

 When is Raid Data Recovery Needed?

 The following are a number of reasons that you might experience data loss in your RAID configured system:

 - Multiple hard drives/ssd failure, drives are in offline mode